Strategyproof Multi-Item Exchange Under Single-Minded Dichotomous Preferences: Model and Concepts

 \begin{example} Consider an exchange market in which there are 3 agents.
 Agent $1$ has 4 cars $\{c_1,c_2, c_3,c_4\}$.
 Agent 2 has a valuable painting $p$.
 Agent $3$ has a sports bike $s$ and a helmet $h$.
 Agent 1 will only be satisfied if she gets a painting and keeps one of the cars.
 Agent $2$ will only be satisfied if she gets car $c_1$ or sports bike $s$ and helmet $h$.
 Agent $3$ will be satisfied if she gets car $c_4$.
 The information can be captured in the form of an exchange market $(N,O,e,D)$ where \begin{itemize} \item $N=\{1,2,3\}$ \item $O=\{c_1,c_2, c_3,c_4,h, p, s\}$ \item $e_1=\{c_1,c_2, c_3,c_4\}$; $e_2=\{p\}$; $e_3=\{s,h\}$ \item $D_1=\{\{c,p\}\midd c\in e_1\}$; $D_2=\{\{c_1\}, \{s,h\}\}$; $D_3=\{c_4\}$. \end{itemize} A possible allocation that satisfies all the agents is $x$ where $x_1=\{p,c_1,c_2,c_3\}; x_2=\{s,h\}; x_3=\{c_4\}$. \end{example}

-An allocation $x$ is \emph{strongly individually rational (S-IR)} if $x_i=e_i$ or $x_i\supseteq d$ for some $d\in D_i$.
+An allocation $x$ is \emph{strongly individually rational (S-IR)} if $x_i\supseteq e_i$ or $x_i\supseteq d$ for some $d\in D_i$.
 Informally, if an agent's goal is not met, she is not interested in using up any of her endowed resources.
 This is a standard assumption is settings such as kidney exchange.
 Except for the last section, we will restrict our attention to S-IR allocations.
 Enforcing the S-IR requirement can also be seen as enforcing the standard individual rationality requirement for agents that have a special type of \emph{ trichotomous} preferences.
 In such special trichotomous preferences, agents ideally want to get an acceptable allocation, then they next prefer getting their endowment, and they least prefer a bundle which does not satisfy them and which is not their endowment.
 Enforcing the S-IR requirement can also be viewed as a special type of feasibility constraint.

 Our model can also model altruistic donors who are happy with any allocation.
-We are interested in maximizing the number of agents who are satisfied.
+We are interested in maximizing the number of satisfied agents.
 We say that an allocation $x$ is \emph{constrained Pareto optimal} within the set of allocations satisfying set $\tau$ of properties if there exists no allocation $y$ satisfying $\tau$ such that $y_i \pref_i x_i$ for all $i\in N$ and $y_i \succ_i x_i$ for some $i\in N$.

 \paragraph{The Generality of the Model}

 Our model captures any kind of exchange market in which agents are interested in getting one of the acceptable bundles.
 If $|e_i|=1$ for each $i\in N$ and $|d|=1$ for each $d\in D_i$, the market can model a kidney exchange market~\citep{ABS07a}.
 If $|e_i|=2$ for each $i\in N$ and $|d|=2$ for each $d\in D_i$, the market can model a lung exchange market~\citep{LuTa15a}.
 It can also model multi-organ exchange market~\citep{DiSaS17a}.
 The model also allows for altruistic donors who have real items to give but in return, they are happy to get null items.
 We allow $O$ to contain dummy or null items so as allow imbalanced exchanges in which an agent may get different numbers of items that she gives away.
 In that case, any allocation for $I=(N,O,e,D)$ has a one-to-one correspondence with a set of cycles in which each item points to her agent and each agent points to an item she gets in the allocation.
 The cycles are referred to as \emph{exchange cycles}.